Jayden-Harris/deferred-computation-interpretation/README.md

 * **Relational QM** – properties exist only through interaction
 * **Digital Physics** – universe as discrete information process

-but differs by emphasizing *lazy evaluation, conditional dependency, entropy as cost,* and *randomness as global balance.*
+but differs by emphasizing *lazy evaluation, conditional dependency, deferred commitment, entropy as cost,* and *randomness as global balance.*

 ---